 It is necessary, not optional, to apply primer to the raw wood of a deck that you intend to paint.
 Begin with the brushwork.
 Dab the brush into the primer and force the brush between the deck boards.
 Work your way down the entire length of the deck, priming every seam between boards.
 Also, prime the sides of the deck boards and any areas that the roller cannot reach.

-Pour the primer into the 5-gallon bucket and hang the screen from the side.
+Pour the primer into the 5-gallon bucket and hang the screen inside of it.
 With the telescoping rod attached to a roller fitted with a roller cover, lightly press the roller several times into the primer.
 Roll it out on the screen.
 Move the roller to the deck, covering the deck boards with primer and working backward.
-Let dry for four hours.
+Let it dry for four hours.

 Apply Paint to the Deck